Ursula von der Leyen: 2023

+In February 2023, von der Leyen offered condolences to those who lost their lives in the Turkey-Syria earthquakes and wished a speedy recovery to the injured.
+Leyen also emphasised that the EU stood in solidarity with the Turkish and Syrian people.

 In April von der Leyen issued a video statement celebrating Israel's 75th Independence Day, noting that "the Jewish People could finally build a home in the Promised Land", adding that "You have literally made the desert bloom".

-In July 2023, she visited the Philippines and praised the improvement in human rights in the Philippines while meeting with Philippine President Bongbong Marcos.
+In July 2023, she visited the Philippines and praised the improvement in human rights in the Philippines while meeting with Philippine president Bongbong Marcos.

 In October 2023, von der Leyen condemned "the military operation by Azerbaijan against the Armenian population of Nagorno-Karabakh and reaffirmed the need to respect the sovereignty and territorial integrity of Armenia".

 During the Gaza war, von der Leyen condemned the Hamas attack on Israel, calling it "terrorism in its most despicable form" and saying "Israel has the right to defend itself against such heinous attacks".
 She announced that humanitarian aid to Gaza would be tripled.

-In December 2023, she visited Egypt and discussed the "strategic partnership" between the EU and Egypt with Egyptian President Abdel Fattah el-Sisi.
+In December 2023, she visited Egypt and discussed the "strategic partnership" between the EU and Egypt with Egyptian president Abdel Fattah el-Sisi.